TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/configuration/_index.md

     oauth:
       clientSecret: # See preparation section.
   ingress:
+    traefik:
       tls:
         secretName: # Secret Name containing the TLS Certificates for the Domain.
   tenancy:
     adminKey: # See preparation section.
   interop: